 That’s not to say that when paired with a security framework, compliance isn’t a solid starting point.
 Compliance can also be used as an effective checklist for determining an approach to a specific security program.
 However, it’s important to remember that the concept of compliance regulations is based on a reaction to something that has already taken place and been documented.
 It is essentially a puzzle with a guaranteed solution that cybercriminals just have to solve; for businesses, it’s a puzzle they’ve solved many times over.
 For example, it isn’t uncommon to hear about compliant companies that have had their security breached.

-In order for companies to achieve security beyond standard compliance, a clear and thorough understanding is needed, particularly with
+In order for companies to achieve security beyond standard compliance, a clear and thorough understanding is needed, particularly within the following areas:

 - Identifying who the threat is, in addition to their methods and motives.